jhsiao12/GrantLabRotation/README.md

 ---

-## Understanding the Biology of the Dataset
+## Understanding the Biology of the CMI-PB Dataset
 ### Introduction
 To better understand the biological context underlying this dataset, we have provided the following resources, _as a reference_, ordered in a suggested chronological order.